 Benefits of Breastfeeding and Tips for New Moms

 I want to take the opportunity to encourage all mothers to breastfeed.
 We are learning more and more about the benefits of breastfeeding, both for moms and babies.
 There are many advantages that formula just cannot duplicate, such as immune system support and reducing the odds of getting breast cancer.
-(There are far too many to list here, so check out this link instead.)

 This is a topic I feel quite strongly about, as I am currently nursing my third child.
 Now, I realize that breastfeeding doesn’t work out for everyone and some people are really not comfortable with the idea of nursing, but I encourage every mother to at least try out breastfeeding.
 After all, isn’t this what we tell our children?
 How do you know you don’t like broccoli if you haven’t tasted it?
 How do you know you can’t climb the rock wall if you’ve never tried?